-The information from BCF, BASA, Euromonitor and BAMA covers a large proportion of emissions reported in 2D3 (roughly 60% in 2020).
+The information from BCF, BASA, Euromonitor and BAMA covers a large proportion of emissions reported in 2D3.
 Emission factors for the remaining sectors are assumed to remain constant in the absence of information from industry: as indicated above, this is likely to be conservative but unlikely to lead to a large overestimation due to the fact that significant industrial solvent users are already regulated and have been for many years.